 Longtail keyword- These are longer than keywords and are more specific to the content, and so drives more search traffic with intent (E.g. a longtail keyword for this post would be ‘definitions and explanations of key digital marketing phrases’)

 Metadata- This is the information that bots/crawlers/spiders provide to search engines that determines your rankings for different search terms.
-The information collected can include titles, subheadings, keywords in your content and any location based information you may have supplied.
+The information collected can include titles, subheadings, keywords in your content and any location-based information you may have supplied.

 Mobile First- this means that the mobile version of your site will be the starting point for search engines indexing your website.
 This could affect your rankings if your website isn’t optimised for mobile use.

 Mobile friendly– how easy your site is to access and use on mobile devices such as mobile phones and tablets.
 This makes up one of the ranking factors discussed earlier.
-With more and more people using their mobile devices to browse the internet, not making your website mobile friendly could really increase your bounce rate.
+With more and more people using their mobile devices to browse the internet, not making your website mobile-friendly could really increase your bounce rate.

 NoFollow- A tag for crawlers/bots/spiders to not follow the links on the page, this can be useful on websites such as blogs or forums where people might post their own links in an effort to build on their backlinks, but this can reduce your ranking if they are not suitable sites.

-Negative SEO- this is any attempt to reduce your rankings in order to push a competitor higher.
+Negative SEO- this is an attempt to reduce your rankings in order to push a competitor higher.
 An example of this would be someone spamming your link across other websites that are not related or trustworthy.

 Noindex tag- a tag on a website that tells crawlers/bots/spiders to not index a page and stop it from showing in search engine result pages.

-Off-page SEO- SEO activities that you can perform outside of optimising your webpages.
+Off-page SEO- SEO activities that you can perform outside of optimising your web pages.
 This can include social media marketing and link building.

-On-page SEO- This relates to all SEO activities that place on your webpage, such as keyword optimisation, including metadata and making it mobile friendly.
+On-page SEO- This relates to all SEO activities that place on your webpage, such as keyword optimisation, including metadata and making it mobile-friendly.

-Organic traffic- The people that are able to find your website through keyword searches or even word of mouth- they didn’t find you via paid advertisements.
+Organic traffic- The people that are able to find your website through keyword searches or even word of mouth- didn’t find you via paid advertisements.

 Page Rank- This is an algorithm used by Google and other search engines to rank web pages for their search results.
 This is done by determining the importance of the page via the quality and number of links it has.